Big broadcasters sue non-profit that streams TV channels for free

 The case draws parallels to Aereo Inc, a startup launched by Barry Diller in 2012 that streamed broadcast TV signals to subscribers for $1 a day or $80 per year.
 Like Locast, Aereo did not pay the broadcasters for the retransmission.

-Aereo was sued in 2013 by numerous networks and broadcasters.
+Aereo was sued in 2012 by numerous broadcasters.
 The case went to the U.S. Supreme Court, which ruled the next year that Aereo violated copyright law, making it illegal.
 Aereo ceased operations.

 Locast has become a third party in the often contentious relationship between broadcasters and distributors.
 In June AT&T, which is currently in a contract dispute with both CBS and Nexstar, announced it was donating $500,000 to SFCNY.
 On May 30 AT&T added the Locast app to its DirecTV and U-verse receivers.